Scholarships and Fellowships

 - Complete the University of Montana general application available at: https://umt.academicworks.com.
 You will then be able to select the Bertha Morton opportunity.

-- Upload a personal statement describing why you would be the best candidate to receive an award.
-(500 word limit)
+- Upload a personal statement (maximum of 500 words) describing why you would be the best candidate to receive an award and how you embody the values and work of Bertha Morton.

 - The Graduate Council will evaluate and rank all nominations for scholarship or fellowship awards.
 Nomination documentation and recommendations should be based on the student’s academic record and accomplishments in one or more of the following areas: